 Julia's work has been published in the American Sociological Review and Social Science Research and has been supported by multiple fellowships, including the National Science Foundation's Graduate Research Fellowship.
 Her scholarship has also received the American Sociological Association's Distinguished Student Paper Award in the area of Crime, Law, and Deviance as well as an honorable mention for the Genevieve Gorst Herfurth Award for Outstanding Research in the Social Sciences.

-Julia received her B.A. from Harvard University and her M.S. from the University of Wisconsin-Madison.
-She expects to receive her Ph.D. from the University of Wisconsin-Madison in 2025.
+Julia received her B.A. from Harvard University and her Ph.D. and M.S. from the University of Wisconsin-Madison.